 Phenylephrine (such as in Neo-Synephrine or Sudafed PE).

 medicine that contains pseudoephedrine is kept behind the pharmacist's counter

 so you will need to ask the pharmacist for it.
 In other states, you have to

 have a prescription from your doctor to buy medicine containing

 Decongestants may not be safe for young children.
 If you use these medicines, always follow the directions about how much to use based on age and in some cases weight.
 Not everyone needs the same amount of medicine.

 Decongestants can cause problems for people who have certain health problems, such as heart disease, high blood pressure, glaucoma, diabetes, or an overactive thyroid.
 Decongestants may also interact with some drugs, such as certain antidepressants and high blood pressure medicines.
 Read the package carefully or ask your pharmacist or doctor to help you choose the best decongestant for you.

-- Drink extra fluids when you are taking cold medicines.
+Drink extra fluids when you are taking cold and allergy medicines.

-- Don't use medicated nasal sprays or drops more than 3 times a day or for more than 3 days in a row.
-Continued use will cause a "rebound effect" in which your mucous membranes swell up more than before you used the spray.
+Don't use decongestant nasal sprays, drops, or gels more times in one day or for more days in a row than the label says.
+Overuse can cause rebound congestion.
+It makes your mucous membranes swell up more than before you used the spray.